 Following the popularity of our hot weather survival guides for construction and events, we put together guidelines for staying safe in cold weather.
 Construction employees who work outdoors know that enduring cold weather can be difficult and even dangerous.

-There are three specific cold weather factors that affect outdoor workers:
+There are three specific cold weather factors that affect outdoor construction workers:

 Air temperature is measured by your run-of-the-mill thermometer, and is represented in degrees Celsius or Fahrenheit.

 Wind speed or air movement is measured by an anemometer.
 Air movement is usually measured in metres per second, while wind speed is typically measured in kilometres or miles per hour.
 When wind speed is combined with a cold air temperature, it creates a “wind chill” and causes you to feel colder.